DylanGrayson/Network-Daemon/README.md

 - Logging: I ask you to implement logging to syslog, whenever the deamon needs to output information that normally would be made to standard output and/or standard error.
 - Termination: To terminate a deamon is tricky, as by definition the deamon is decoupled from everything - it is a deamon, after all.
 One option is to send it a signal.
 I ask you to prepare the deamon to accept signal SIGUSR1.
 In case your deamon catches that signal, it is supposed to terminate gracefully, i.e. it will log a last message to syslog, then close the syslog and finally exit.
 I want you to name the signal handler function deamon_exit()
 - For structural purposes all deamon related code, i.e. all of the above except the main loop, needs to be contained in a function deamon_init(), in a file deamon.c, with associated deamon.h.

+Homework 8 for NAU CS480

+###Overview

+This assignment completes the second step in our three-part series.
+In this step you will design and implement a multithreaded echo server.

+###Task

+**Write a multithreaded network deamon**

+The emphasis of this assignment is to get the network part right - the deamon and the threading should not be a problem any more.
+The server is multithreaded in the sense that is can accept several clients in parallel, each connection being handled by a different thread.
+The server (or rather its threads) will read characters from the client and immediately return them back to the client.
+As soon as there is a character 'q' detected in the stream of input characters, the thread will close the connection to the client and exit.

+**Write a quick client that can talk to your server**

+This client will take lines of text from the user and send it to the server.
+Any text received from the server is being displayed on the standard output.
+Concerning timing, I suggest you implement the following semantics: the client takes in a line of text from the stdin and sends it to the server.
+Then the client will read the response from the server and display it.
+Then it will return back to taking a line of text from the user etc.